Hour of Codeteaching hour of code

-An hour might not seem like enough time to teach anybody anything about coding, and for the most part, that’s true.
-But you can teach the basics of what computer science is, and give students a familiarity with a subject that they previously didn’t know anything about.
-It’s also a low-stakes way to dip your toes into computer science.
+An hour might not seem like enough time to teach anything meaningful, and for the most part, that’s true.
+But you can teach the fundamentals of what computer science is, and give students a familiarity with a subject that they previously didn’t know anything about.

 And it works.
 Here is just one stat from Code.org: